8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

-# ⚠ Disclaimer - mintFor method signature ⚠
-There were some uncertainties when it comes to the mintFor method defined by the IMintable.
-Official documentation and implementation were different.
-I have followed official documentation, which has been out of date at the time of writing the initial version of this contract.

-**Changes (20/10/2021 - DD/MM/YYYY)**

-Correct function signature for mintFor is **(address to, uint256 quantity, bytes calldata mintingBlob)** as opposed to *(address to, uint256 id, bytes calldata blueprint)*.

-This change has been implemented after confirming the correct function signature with IMX devs, and all of my resources have been updated as well - which includes documentation, code and tests.

-If you've used the previous version of this contract or have done the implementation based n the (to, id, blueprint) signature, you will experience issues when withdrawing to the L1.

-Quantity is always supposed to be 1 when it comes to ERC721.
-The same method will be used for ERC20s when the official support is released.

-### DOCUMENTATION TO BE DONE!
-WORK IN PROGRESS
-To get a better understanding of the contract, read through it.
-Plenty of comments in there.

-**None of the code has been verified or endorsed by members of the IMX team**

-**Make sure you test the entire flow on the testnet, before going to the mainnet.** This includes minting, buying, selling, withdrawing and depositing of assets.
+**⚠ Make sure you test the entire flow on the testnet, before going to the mainnet. ⚠** This includes minting, buying, selling, withdrawing and depositing of assets.

 # Important URLs and addresses